oral health

-For many years there have been quite many researches on the relationship between diabetes and oral health.
-These researches seem to have a very strong clinical base as well.
-Yes….
-Diabetes mellitus, if not controlled, leads to poor oral health conditions like gum disease and periodontal disease.
-And periodontal disease is the sixth leading complication of diabetes.
-Moreover, not only does diabetes affect oral health but your poor oral health condition also adds up to the worsening of your diabetes condition.
+For many years, there have been quite a few researches on the relationship between diabetes and oral health.
+These studies have a strong clinical base as well.
+Yes… Diabetes mellitus, if not controlled, leads to poor oral health conditions like gum disease and periodontal disease.
+Periodontal disease is the sixth leading complication of diabetes.
+Moreover, not only does diabetes affect oral health, but poor oral hygiene can also worsen your diabetic condition.
+At Pathak Dental Clinic, we emphasize the vital connection between oral health and overall wellness, offering expert care to help diabetic patients maintain a healthy mouth and balanced lifestyle.

 What is diabetes?